foyez/oop/README.md

 **1. The same class method works in a similar way for different classes** A common implementation of this is to have a method in a base (or parent) class that is overriden by a subclass.
 This is called method **overridening**.
+The same class method means that it have the same method signature (same name, same arguments & same return types).

 * Each subclass will have a different implementation of the method.
 * If the method is not implemented in the subclass, the version in the parent class is called instead.